Making Generalisations in English

 Meaning: use the phrase to say that what you mean is true in most cases.

-Making generalizations in English
+Making generalisations in English

 Tend to